Can I return an item?

 In most cases, no, but that is largely based on the situation and you can view our return policy here.

 We can work with you on your in-hands date, for sure, but we generally need 10 days to get the order from sales, to graphics and then onto production.
 Depending on what item you order as well, there could be an additional time and process to get it shipped which largely varies.

 I need my order tomorrow, is that possible?

 We'll definitely do everything we can to try!
-In most cases, there's an additional rush charge of $40, but call us at 916-927-9377 for more details.
+In most cases, there's an additional rush charge, but call us at 916-927-9377 for more details.

 What forms of payment do you accept?

 If you have elected check payment option on your order, we will begin processing your order after we receive the full payment for the order.
 Alternative payment methods available for immediate processing of your order include Visa, Mastercard, American Express and Discover Card Payments.
 An order is not accepted unless you receive an order acknowledgement from us through e-mail or fax.